asahi417/tner/MODEL_CARD.md

 ## Experimental Results
 Here we show a few experimental results on our released XLM-R large models with in-domain/cross-domain/cross-lingual setting.
+**Please take a look our paper for more results ([paper](https://github.com/asahi417/tner/blob/master/asset/2021_01_EACL_TNER.pdf))**.

 Firstly, we report in-domain baseline on each dataset, where the metrics are quite close to, or even outperform current SoTA (Oct, 2020).

 | Dataset            | Recall | Precision | F1    |  SoTA F1  |                    SoTA reference                    |
 |:------------------:|:------:|:---------:|:-----:|:---------:|:----------------------------------------------------:|